Citation, DOI, disclosures and article data

 History and etymology

-Jean-Martin Charcot (1825-1893) was trained as a pathologist, but he was also a skilled practising physician, and for many the father of neurology - who also made important contributions to psychiatry.
-He also has the distinction of probably having more medical eponyms named for him than any other individual in history 8,9.
+Jean-Martin Charcot (1825-1893) was trained as a pathologist, but he was also a skilled practicing physician, and for many the "father of neurology", who also made important contributions to psychiatry.
+He also has the distinction of probably having more medical eponyms named after him than any other individual in history 13,14.

 - 1. Catalano O, Sahani D, Forcione D et al. Biliary Infections: Spectrum of Imaging Findings and Management.
 Radiographics.
 2009;29(7):2059-80. doi:10.1148/rg.297095051 - Pubmed

 - 2. Kim S, Shin H, Kim H, Hong M, Kim I. Diagnostic Performance of Multidetector CT for Acute Cholangitis: Evaluation of a CT Scoring Method.
 Br J Radiol.
 2012;85(1014):770-7. doi:10.1259/bjr/72001875 - Pubmed

 - 3. Emergency Radiology: Imaging and Intervention.
 (2007) - Google Books

 - 4. Hanbidge A, Buckler P, O'Malley M, Wilson S. From the RSNA Refresher Courses: Imaging Evaluation for Acute Pain in the Right Upper Quadrant.
 Radiographics.
 2004;24(4):1117-35. doi:10.1148/rg.244035149 - Pubmed

 - 5. Chi-Leung Liu, Sheung-Tat Fan.
 Acute cholangitis.
 (2019) Pubmed

 - 6. EASL Clinical Practice Guidelines on the Prevention, Diagnosis and Treatment of Gallstones.
 J Hepatol.
 2016;65(1):146-81. doi:10.1016/j.jhep.2016.03.005 - Pubmed